-Date of flood event Time of surge Time of riverine peak/frequency peak/frequency September 2003 September 19 at 0754 September 18 at 2040 hours (Hurricane Isabel) hours 20-year event 100-year event September 2011 September 8 at 0218 hours September 7 at 2310 hours (Tropical Storm Lee) <2-year event 100-year event
+Date of flood event Time of surge peak/frequency Time of riverine peak/frequency September 2003 September 19 at 0754 hours September 18 at 2040 hours (Hurricane Isabel) 100-year event 20-year event September 2011 September 8 at 0218 hours September 7 at 2310 hours (Tropical Storm Lee) <2-year event 100-year event

-These are the same events as used at other stations, but the results are a little different.
+These are the same events as used at other stations but the results are a little different.
 The riverine event for Hurricane Isabel was a 20-year event and actually peaked before the peak surge event.
 Tropical Storm Lee did not produce a major storm surge but did produce a major runoff event.
 Due to the short record for the SF Jabez Branch gaging station, there are not many surge events to evaluate.

-There are two discontinued gaging stations just west of Annapolis that drain into the South River estuary south of Annapolis:
+Two discontinued gaging stations just west of Annapolis drain into the South River estuary south of Annapolis: